JoeVirtual/KonFoo/docs/pointer.rst

     Byteorder.big = 'big'

-Byte stream for the Data object
+Byte stream for the Data Object
 -------------------------------

 You can get the internal **byte stream** used by the `pointer`_ to deserialize or